Choosing a new wireless router is like choosing a new president.

 Another important feature of this router is the dual-band technology.
 Provided you have an internet connection which provides the maximum (theoretical) speed of 800Mbps, you can get the same speed on your device using this router.

-If you think that only the performance of this router was enviable, you haven’t experienced its setup phase, yet.
+If you think that the performance of this router was the only thing enviable, you haven’t experienced its setup phase.
 Armed with the TP-Link Tether App, the whole installation process should be over in less than 10 minutes.

 You can check how many users are connected to your device at any time.
 Similarly, you can activate parental controls or block specific users from the device.
 Finally, you can set up a separate network with different SSID and Password for guests.